 Skip the food part, this Blood Orange Upside Down Cake may be the coolest recipe I’ve ever had the opportunity to photograph.
 This cake is absolutely stunning once you flip it over and let if fall right out!
 In addition to it looking amazing it is dang tasty and loaded with citrusy orange flavor that is to absolutely die for!

 I used a combination of almond, cornmeal and all-purpose flour which gave it a smooth yet grainy texture with just the right amount of denseness.
-Bob’s Red Mill® Makes every single one of these meals and flours and all are exceptional in quality and played a huge role in the success of making this cake as moist and as tasty as possible.

 It’s a simple cake batter procedure which involves creaming sugar and butter, adding eggs and then adding in the dry.
 The part that requires a little more focus is around slicing the oranges really thin and then lining a cake pan with parchment, which in the end really isn’t that difficult so please don’t feel intimated by this Blood Orange Upside Down Cake, because it really is quite simple.

 Blood oranges are in season from December to May so there is quite a bit of time to whip up this cake.
 In fact since Christmas is right around the corner maybe you should knock this bad boy out to impress your family?!
 Just sayin :-).